microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 `state.json` (see [#7972], since those files are writable by any medium-IL process.
 Instead, this setting would ned to live in a separate file that's protected to only be writable by elevated processes.
-This would ensure that an attacker could not just add their extension to the list of whitelisted extensions.
+This would ensure that an attacker could not just add their extension to the list of white-listed extensions.
 When the settings UI wants to modify that setting, it'll need to prompt the user for permission, but that's an acceptable user experience.